Last Updated on November 27, 2020 by queenie mak

 Minimalist Toiletries: What is in my Minimalist Toiletry Bag?

-My minimalist toiletry bag is really two different bags.
-I always travel with a hanging toiletry bag and a small ziplock bag that is TSA-approved.
+Part of my minimalist packing list includes my comprehensive list of toiletries.
+And I pack all my minimalist toiletries in two different bags.
+I always travel with a hanging toiletry bag for my dry toiletries and a transparent case for my liquid toiletries items.
 The two toiletry bags hold all the items I need for every trip.

-Inside my hanging toiletry bag, my set of toiletries include:
+Inside my hanging toiletry bag, my list of toiletries include:

 - Nail clipper